-In collaboration with the new College of Education Office for Diversity, Equity, and Inclusion, The Safe Space program at UGA is coming to the College of Education on Friday, Oct.
+In collaboration with the new College of Education Office of Diversity, Equity, and Inclusion, The Safe Space program at UGA is coming to the College of Education on Friday, Oct.
 7!

 You can choose one of the two sessions.
 There are 18 spaces available in each session.
 Faculty, staff, and students are encouraged to sign up:

 Sessions are facilitated by the director of the LGBT Resource Center Meg Evans; senior coordinator of the LGBT Resource Center J. Rashad Small; sexual health coordinator Katy Janousek; and College of Education associate dean for diversity, equity, and inclusion Anneliese Singh.
-The Safe Space program will take place at the Tate Student Center Intersection on the third floor of the Tate Student Center.
+The Safe Space program will take place in Aderhold Hall Room G23.

 Email Anneliese Singh to reserve your space.